luisqtr/exciteometer/README.md

 **Note:** *The description below is a summary of the complete step-by-step [user manual available in this link](./docs/1_UserManual.md).*

 The `EoM` includes two parts: 1) The (`Excite-O-Meter|Devices`), a compiled software (versions for Android and Win10) that interfaces the physical sensor with Unity.
-2) The `Eom` Unity package that integrates the functionalities in your custom standalone Unity project.
+2) The `EoM` Unity package that integrates the functionalities in your custom standalone Unity project.

 ## Unity prerequisites